Grow your brand by leveraging the messaging power of meaningful domain names.

 The opportunities for all kinds of businesses are limitless.
 For example, a jeweler could use:

-These domain names could be used as redirects into its main website, as stand-alone landing pages for online advertising, or as ‘pointers’ to specific sections of their website.
+These domain names could be used as redirects into its main website, as stand-alone landing pages for online advertising, or as ‘pointers’ to specific sections of a website.

 Similarly, a social media expert could use: